lukso-network/tools-lukso-cli/README.md

 > ⚠️ DO NOT USE YET, this is WIP!

-The `lukso` CLI serves the following purposes:
+The LUKSO Command Line Interface (lukso-cli) serves the following purposes:

 - easy installation of all node types (full installs into `/bin/` , not docker containers)
 - easy starts and stops local nodes (as it runs as a daemon)